OrgFlow/docs/content/guides/getting-started/flowing-metadata-between-environments.md

 ## Using the env:flowmerge command to move metadata changes

 Using Git (as in the previous section) is one way of moving metadata between environments.
-But in order for that method to be effective, you need to first make sure that the backing Git branches is up to date with the metadata in each Salesforce organization, and then you need to manually merge the changes in Git, and then you need to run the @command_env_flowout command if you wish to deploy the result of the merge.
+But in order for that method to be effective, you need to first make sure that the backing Git branches are up to date with the metadata in each Salesforce organization, and then you need to manually merge the changes in Git, and then you need to run the @command_env_flowout command if you wish to deploy the result of the merge.

 The @command_env_flowmerge command wraps all of these steps up for you, and so it can be a simpler option if:

 - You do not necessarily know that your backing Git branches are up to date with your Salesforce organizations
-- You do not need to have code changes peer reviewed (pull requests) before merging
+- You do not need to have code changes peer-reviewed (pull requests) before merging
 - You want to merge environments with as little effort as possible

 ### Making changes to the metadata